A memorial to the Schleitheim Anabaptist families and to Michael Sattler.

 Digital illustration / concept image

-The Schleitheim Stairway to Heaven is meant to symbolize the uncertain, dangerous and arduous path of the Schleitheim Anabaptist families.
+The Schleitheim Ladder to Heaven is intended to symbolise the uncertain, arduous and perilous journey of Schleitheim Anabaptist families.

-The Anabaptist and former monk Michael Sattler, life-size and figurative in bronze, balances on a sculptural, stylized ladder to heaven, surrounded by a group of people.
-Near the church tower, in an eternal contest; it is clear that the church tower will win.
-Michael Sattler is actually balancing "incorrectly", looking away from the ladder; his path is another path, more difficult, more radical, more dangerous.
-Sattler holds on only lightly, with his thumb alone, not striving for security.
-He extends the seven articles toward heaven in the hope that the Lord will help, perhaps sensing his dark future.
-No Anabaptist hat protects his head; Michael Sattler has exposed himself with his controversial text, and he knows this very well.
-His long coat appears clearly split as a reference to the Reformation.
-Michael Sattler looks toward the Randen.
-Perhaps a psalm is in his thoughts?
-Perhaps Psalm 121 from the Sermon on the Mount: "I will lift up mine eyes unto the hills, from whence cometh my help."
+The presumed author of the Schleitheim Articles, Michael Sattler, rendered life-size and figuratively in bronze, balances on a sculptural, stylised ladder to heaven, surrounded by a crowd of onlookers.
+Michael Sattler is actually balancing “upside down”, looking away from the ladder; his journey is a different one, more difficult, more radical, more dangerous.
+He reaches his hand towards heaven in the hope that the Lord will help him, perhaps foreseeing his bleak future?
+Michael Sattler has exposed himself with his provocative text, and he is well and truly aware of this.
+Michael Sattler looks towards the Stauffenberg.
+Maybe a psalm in his thoughts?
+Perhaps Psalm 121 from the Sermon on the Mount: “I lift up mine eyes unto the hills - from whence cometh my help?”

-Michael Sattler balances on a rung still far down, almost at ground level, close to the people who accompany him.
-In the eyes of his enemies, however, Sattler stands very high, having become dangerous and threatening their power: What if the whole people turned away from the secular rulers?
-No more oaths of loyalty?
+Michael Sattler balances on a rung far below, almost on ground level, close to the men and women accompanying him.
+In the eyes of his enemies, however, Sattler stands high above, having become a threat, endangering their power: what if the entire population turns away from the worldly rulers?
+No more oaths of allegiance?
 No more mercenaries?
 No more taxes?
 No more power?

-The expelled Schleitheimer and Michael Sattler should remind us in the future to be grateful for today’s values: peace, human rights, protection of minorities, freedom of belief, and the fundamental recognition of pluralistic coexistence.
+The people of Schleitheim who were forced into exile and Michael Sattler should serve as a reminder that we should be grateful for the values we enjoy today: peace, human rights, the protection of minorities, freedom of religion and the fundamental recognition of a pluralistic society.

 One of the first sketches of the